-In january of 2011, Our family of five lived off garden produce from our suburban front yard for one week, and we didnt loose any weight...unfortunately.
+In january of 2011, Our family of five (now 6) lived off garden produce from our suburban front yard for one week, and we didn't loose any weight...unfortunately.
 It was an experience that changed the way we thought about food and the value of a suburban garden.
-This year we aim to extend our sustainable food production beyond our suburban front yard, and into our local community and neighbourhood, beginning a community orchard and local food swap.
-One backyard just isnt enough!
+Since then we have extended our sustainable food production beyond our suburban front yard, and into our local community and neighbourhood, beginning a community orchard and local food swap.
+One front yard just isn't enough!

 This is our lemongrass that Joe's sister gave us a cutting of a year ago, thanks Lou.

 When Jo and I first married we never spoke of gardening.
 Terms such as 'heirloom varieties', 'no dig garden' and 'companion planting' were foreiegn to us and never used in our day-to-day vocab.
 My Mediterranean gardening gene lay dormant during the several years that we flatted in apartments and Joanna suspected nothing.
 As far as she was concerned, she had married a low maintanence yet incredible and very handsome man...but all the while my metamorphasis from pleasant docile husband to fanatical gardener was germinating somewhere in my deepest psyche.

 When we began our very first vegetable garden box at Umina, Jo thought it was 'cute'.
 Secretly though I had plans to take over the world and turn it into one, giant, vegetable garden.
 I would use throw-away one liners in order to prime my unsuspecting wife, such as "I think we could fit one more vege box just over there in the corner" or "how about we dig up the entire front lawn for a new vegetable garden and if you like you can have that little patch over there for some pretty little flowers or something...darling."